Mohammad Ali Mia

-Mohammad Ali Mia is a Bangladeshi police officer and an Additional Inspector General of Police of Bangladesh Police.
-He is the chief of Criminal Investigation Department (CID).
-Earlier, he was the chief of Tourist Police.
+Mohammad Ali Mia is a retired Bangladeshi police officer who was additional inspector general of police in the Bangladesh Police.
+He served as the chief of the Criminal Investigation Department (CID).
+Earlier, he was the chief of the Tourist Police.
 He was posted in different posts of Bangladesh Police.
 Among them, he served as police's special branch (SB) DIG, Additional DIG of Dhaka Range as well as SP of Habiganj and Manikganj districts.